PaulMaxime/SwiftVector/README.md

 vec2 is immutable.
 Any methods on a vector create a new object.

 I don't generally like operator overloading.
 It's seductive, but it tends to make code harder to read and debug.

+All public methods will be commented.
+I generally like unit tests.
+If you want to contribute to this repository I recommend both.